 Bitcoin (BTC) Network And Introduction of ASICs

 When Bitcoin (BTC) launched in 2009, the first Bitcoin mining rigs used standard multi-core CPUs and produced BTC at a rate of 50 per block.
-CPUs were considered the best way to mine Bitcoin and various other Proof of Work (PoW) cryptocurrencies, most of which used the SHA-256 cryptographic hash function.
+CPUs were considered the best way to mine Bitcoin and various other Proof of Work (PoW) cryptocurrencies, most of which used the SHA-256 hashing algorithm.

 In January 2013, this began to change when the first application-specific integrated circuit (ASIC) mining rigs hit the market.
 Because these machines were designed specifically for cryptocurrency mining, they were much faster than both CPUs and GPUs.
 They were also considerably more expensive, which meant that the Bitcoin network was gradually taken over by wealthier individuals and enterprise-level mining farms.
 This not only threatened the democratization of mining but also the control of the supply of BTC and other SHA-256 coins.